mvyimby/mvyimby/content/_index.md

 ## Yes In My Back Yard

-We are Mountain View YIMBY, agitating for more housing in our city and beyond.
+We are Mountain View YIMBY, advocating for more housing in our city and beyond.
 We are Mountain View residents and workers who seek solutions to our area’s housing shortage.